schemathesis/schemathesis/CONTRIBUTING.rst

 - ``POST /api/text`` - expects payload as ``text/plain``
 - ``POST /api/csv`` - expects payload as ``text/csv`` and returns its equivalent in JSON.
 - ``GET /api/malformed_json`` - returns malformed JSON with ``application/json`` content type header
 - ``GET /api/custom_format`` - accepts a string in the custom "digits" format.
-This endpoint is used to verify custom string formats
+This operation is used to verify custom string formats
 - ``GET /api/headers`` - returns the passed headers
 - ``POST /api/users/`` (``create_user``) - creates a user and stores it in memory.
 Provides Open API links to the endpoints below
 - ``GET /api/users/{user_id}`` (``get_user``) - returns a user stored in memory